 Grizzly Peak is exactly that, quick and challenging.
-Located near Kananaskis and Peter Lougheed National Park in Alberta, you will find this mid length hike in Kananaskis steep and rewarding.
+Located near Kananaskis and Peter Lougheed National Park in Alberta, you will find this mid-length hike in Kananaskis steep and rewarding.

-Even though we didn’t see any grizzlies on the hike, Kananaskis is still considered grizzly country and almost every day at the Peter Lougheed Information Center there are bear sightings in and around the area.
+Almost every day at the Peter Lougheed Information Center there are bear sightings in and around the area.
 So the name may be fitting after all; Grizzly Peak Trail.

 Practical information about Grizzly Peak